County Matches – 3rd (W 8, L 3, D 3)

 Attewell was Notts leading bowler with 73 wickets @13.43.
 Support came from Flowers (49 wickets @15.83), Richardson (27 wickets @16.70), Shacklock (37 wickets @20.56) and Barnes (47 wickets @20.59)

-There were four other trialists, Arthur Burrows of Awsworth, an all-rounder, who died three years later, aged 24.
-Thomas Morley, a cousin of Fred, was a fast bowler who gave excellent service to Norfolk.
-Alfred Price, son of Walter, was like Richardson engaged at Liverpool CC and actually played a First-Class game for Lancashire in 1885; as a batsman he had little success in three Notts games in 1887.
-Finally John White of Bulwell, yet another cricketer with Liverpool CC, played one match as wicket-keeper when Sherwin was absent.
+There were four other trialists: Arthur Burrows of Awsworth, an all-rounder, who died three years later, aged 24; Thomas Morley, a cousin of Fred, a fast bowler who gave excellent service to Norfolk; Alfred Price, son of Walter, like Richardson engaged at Liverpool CC, and who actually played a First-Class game for Lancashire in 1885, had little success in three Notts games in 1887; finally John White of Bulwell, yet another cricketer with Liverpool CC, played one match as wicket-keeper when Sherwin was absent.

 In the autumn of 1887, Edwin Browne published his 60-page history of Notts cricket, half of which was devoted to the 1887 season, presumably Browne intended the book to be a continuation of FG Spybey’s Notts Annuals, which ran for nine editions, up to and including 1886.